Gabriel of Our Lady of Sorrows: Passionist

+Saint Gabriel in his Passionist habit, after a painting by a certain Italian artist Professor Grandi.
+According to The Life of Blessed Gabriel of Our Lady of Sorrows, this painting was made from the descriptions of those who knew Gabriel best.

 Accompanied by his brother Aloysius, a Dominican friar, Possenti set out for the novitiate of the Passionists at Morrovalle.
 During their journey they visited several relatives who had been enlisted by Sante to encourage Possenti to return to Spoleto, but this was to no avail.
 He arrived at the novitiate on 19 September 1856.

 Two days later he received the habit of the Passionists and the name "Gabriel of Our Lady of Sorrows".
 The following year Possenti pronounced his vows.
 During this time, and indeed until his death, Possenti's spiritual life was under the care of his director, the priest Norbert of Holy Mary.

 In June 1858 Possenti and the other students moved to Pietvetorina to continue their studies.
 Local disturbances meant they would stay only a year and, in July 1859, the group moved to the monastery of Isola del Gran Sasso in the province of Teramo.

 Possenti proved an excellent student and his excellence in academic life was only outdone by the great progress he was making in his spiritual life.
 At the same time Possenti began to display the first symptoms of tuberculosis.
 The news did not worry Possenti who was, in fact, joyful; he had prayed for a slow death so as to be able to prepare himself spiritually.
 Throughout his illness he remained cheerful and kept up all his usual practices.
 He was a source of great edification and inspiration to his fellow students, who sought to spend time with him at his deathbed.
 Possenti had proved himself an exemplary religious and a perfect follower of the Passionist Rule, being especially devoted to the Virgin Mary.
+Toward whom his piety was particularly inflamed by his reading of The Glories of Mary by Saint Alphonsus Liguori.

 On his deathbed he ordered his spiritual writings to be burnt for he feared they would tempt him to pride.
-Only his letters survive, alongside his ‘Resolutions’ which map the spiritual progress he made in his few years as a Passionist.
+Only his letters survive, alongside his 'Resolutions' which map the spiritual progress he made in his few years as a Passionist.

 Before he could be ordained a priest, Possenti died in the retreat at Isola del Gran Sasso the early hours of 27 February 1862, in the presence of the community, holding close an image of Our Lady of Sorrows and smiling peacefully.
 Those who were with Possenti when he died reported that at the moment of death, he sat up in bed and his face became radiant as he reached out to an otherwise unseen figure that was entering the room.
 It was the opinion of Norbert that Possenti had seen the Virgin Mary at the very moment of his death.